Machine learning classification of black holes in the mass--spin diagram: Discussion

 Out results have multiple implications.
 First the mass--spin diagram provides a visual and statistical framework for classifying BHs across all mass scales, allowing direct comparison of theory and data in a physically meaningful space.
 Machine learning of gravitational-wave populations in the diagram is useful for studying formation possibilities.
 This framework can be improved by incorporating merger products, eccentricity, environmental gas effects, and host galaxy priors into the mass--spin space.
 As observed catalogs grow in size and fidelity, these methods will become increasingly useful for inferring formation histories of black holes.
 In the HR diagram, stars on the main sequence occupy the primary band defined by core hydrogen burning in hydrostatic equilibrium, a fundamental and long‐lived phase.
 We suggest that analogues for black holes may be tied to mass--spin growth tracks, such as prolonged, coherent accretion episodes, as the black hole evolves in redshift.
 Numerous theoretical and cosmological simulation studies support the universal nature of accretion-driven mass and spin growth \cite{2019ApJ...883...76R,2015SciA....1E0686S,2025arXiv250619166A,Yang22}.
 These simulations imply that gas accretion dominates supermassive black hole growth in the high-redshift universe allowing for efficient spin-up, while galaxy mergers dominate at lower redshifts, possibly providing random spin orientations relative to the host galaxy; together, these create mass--spin tracks for intermediate and supermassive black holes.
 A recent study found a three-phase evolution, depending on the mass and redshift of the black hole, with predictions for their spin magnitudes and orientations relative to their host galaxies \cite{2024A&A...686A.233P}.
 General relativistic magneto-hydrodynamic simulations show the interplay of accretion physics and generic spin evolution in gravitational-wave events \cite{2024PhRvD.109d3004C}.

-A ``Cosmic Accretion'' main sequence serves as a locus in mass--spin space determined by accretion physics across diverse formation environments and pathways.
-Deviations from a track, such as low-spin natal black holes, hierarchical merger remnants, or chaotic accretors, can play the role of post-main-sequence or blue-loop outliers.
-Black hole binaries in isolation will be static on the diagram unless they merge, resulting in a merger-tree structure analogue to the main sequence, where black holes appear and disappear as merger products or remnants.
+Analogues to the stellar main sequence, which is the band in the HR diagram where stars spend the most time, can be found in the mass--spin diagram.
+An example we explore is \emph{Cosmic Accretion}, a main sequence due to prolonged episodes of accretion across diverse formation environments and pathways, seen as mass--spin snapshots of all black holes within a certain redshift bin.
+Determining these snapshots accurately would require realistic models of the origin and evolution of black hole populations across mass and redshift ---for stellar-mass black holes this is tied to metallicity-dependent star formation history and for more massive black holes is tied to the cosmological evolution of galaxy clusters.
+Mechanisms that drive mass and spin evolution possibilities of black holes create tracks through the mass--spin diagram which can be marked by continuous or discontinuous transitions, such as from accretion or mergers, respectively.
+Deviations from these tracks, such as mechanisms like low-spin natal black holes, hierarchical mergers, or chaotic accretors, can play the role of post-main-sequence stars or blue-loop outliers.
+Black hole binaries in isolation will be static on the diagram unless they merge, resulting in a merger-tree structure analogue type of main sequence, where black holes appear and disappear as merger products or remnants and tend to pile-up in regions of the diagram according to merger-dependent mass and spin distributions.
 Ultimately, the many main sequences would be connected through cosmological evolution of the Universe.